Jack Kehoe

-Jack Kehoe (November 21, 1934 – January 14, 2020) was an American film actor appearing in a wide variety of films, including the crime dramas Serpico (1973), The Pope of Greenwich Village (1984) and Brian De Palma's The Untouchables (1987), as well as the cult favorites Car Wash (1976) and Midnight Run (1988), the popular western Young Guns II (1990), and On the Nickel (1980).
+Jack Kehoe (November 21, 1934 – January 14, 2020) was an American film actor appearing in a wide variety of films, including the crime dramas Serpico (1973), The Sting (1973), The Pope of Greenwich Village (1984) and Brian De Palma's The Untouchables (1987), as well as the cult favorites The Friends of Eddie Coyle (1973), Car Wash (1976) and Midnight Run (1988), the popular Western Young Guns II (1990), and On the Nickel (1980).

 Kehoe was born in Astoria, New York.
-After serving in the Air Force, he studied acting under Stella Adler.
+After serving in the 101st Airborne Division of the United States Army, he studied acting under Stella Adler.

 On Broadway, Kehoe appeared in The Ballad of the Sad Cafe (1963) and The Basic Training of Pavlo Hummel (1977).

-Kehoe appeared in several Academy Award-winning films, including Jonathan Demme's Melvin and Howard (1980) and Best Picture winner The Sting (1973), in which Kehoe (as grifter Joe Erie, alias The Erie Kid).
+Kehoe appeared in several Academy Award-winning films, including Jonathan Demme's Melvin and Howard (1980) and Best Picture winner The Sting (1973), in which Kehoe appears as grifter Joe Erie, alias The Erie Kid.
 His various TV credits included roles in The Twilight Zone, Murder, She Wrote and Miami Vice.

 After appearing alongside Michael Douglas in David Fincher's The Game (1997), Kehoe retired.
 One of the few interviews he gave during his career was conducted for a 1974 issue of New York Magazine in which Kehoe discussed (among several topics) his outlook on Hollywood.

 Kehoe died on January 14, 2020, after a stroke, aged 85.
 He left behind his partner of 40 years, Sherry Smith.
 She and Kehoe had no children.
-He is interred in the Forest Lawn Memorial Park (Hollywood Hills).
+He is interred in the Forest Lawn Memorial Park.